dapr-sandbox/dapr-logicapps-extension/README.md

 # Dapr Workflows - Run Cloud-Native Worfklows using Dapr

-Dapr Workflows is a lightweight host that allows developers to run cloud-native workflows in any environment using Azure Logic Apps.
+Dapr Workflows is a lightweight host that allows developers to run cloud-native workflows in any environment using Azure Logic Apps and Dapr.

 ## How it works